CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Benefits of Toddler Climbing Toys

 Toddler climbing toys can play an important role in promoting your little one’s physical, emotional and social development.
-The AAP stresses the importance of this type of play as “physical fun helps develop children’s motor skills, prevent childhood obesity and build emotional intelligence.”
-Alexis Phillips-Walker, DO, is a pediatrician at Memorial Hermann Medical Group Pediatrics in Atascocita, Texas, adds that “climbing is a great way for toddlers to increase muscle strength.
+Alexis Phillips-Walker, DO, a pediatrician at Memorial Hermann Medical Group Pediatrics in Atascocita, Texas, adds that “climbing is a great way for toddlers to increase muscle strength.
 This helps children learn to balance which assists in gross motor development.”
 For example, as your little one scales a jungle gym, they’ll need to concentrate on where to place their hands and feet and use their body strength to make it to the top.
 These actions promote hand-eye coordination and spatial awareness, all while giving their muscles a gentle workout.
-Plus, “climbing frames of various shapes, heights, colors, etc. help kids use visual and physical skills to maneuver the structure.
+“Climbing frames of various shapes, heights, [and] colors help kids use visual and physical skills to maneuver the structure.
 This helps in the development of hand-eye coordination which can assist in teaching problem-solving skills as children learn how to get from one point to another,” Phillips-Walker adds.

-That being said, climbing toys for toddlers don’t only promote “big” muscles and coordination.
+Climbing toys for toddlers don’t only promote “big” muscles and coordination.
 “Fine motor skills can also be developed like grabbing, reaching, releasing and holding small items attached to the climbing toys,” Sarno explains.
-For example, she suggests tying different colored scarves to the rungs of the toy’s ladder.
+She suggests tying different colored scarves to the rungs of the toy’s ladder.
 This way, your kiddo can have different sensory experiences with touch while exercising their fine motor skills.

 Last but not least, toddler climbing toys are fun for little ones, which Sarno highlights as a huge benefit.
 According to Sarno, this element of play “is especially important for children who may have developmental delays or other challenges and need a little extra encouragement to learn and practice these skills.”